JieyuWu/ToyotaMod/SSH.md

 The one time connection listed on [ssh.comma.ai](https://ssh.comma.ai/) works just fine.

 ### Using Putty to Connect to ssh.comma.ai
-Using putty to connect to ssh.comma.ai is a bit involved.
-First it assumes you have already gotten the direct SSH connection using Putty to work as described [above](#option-2---putty-ssh-client).
+Using Putty to connect to ssh.comma.ai is a bit involved.
+First, it assumes you have already gotten the direct SSH connection using Putty to work as described [above](#option-2---putty-ssh-client).

 1. Start the pageant program (it is found in the same folder as Putty).
 2. Pageant will load in your taskbar ![](https://user-images.githubusercontent.com/3046315/87094964-b456f480-c1f4-11ea-971e-57e4ba63e161.png).
 Right click the icon and select View Keys